 Adapting this ’60s movie classic for the stage, Terry Johnson has returned to the original novel for extra scenes.

 Whilst most worked the final scene is a bit of a damp squib compared to the film’s ending where the runaway couple are looking out of the back of the bus and wondering what the hell they were letting themselves in for.
 Sitting on a bed eating out of a box of Cherios lacked the dramatic impact.

 Review #3: The Graduate

 Text Header: A brilliant production

 In particular tribute must be paid to the lighting design by Mike Medway who produced an excellent scheme for handling the nude scene by using deep purple and silhouette so that Mrs. Robinson [Gill Etter] may or may not have been all she appeared, in order to seduce Ben – excellently cast and played by Guy Steddon.
-I liked his tête-à-têtes with girlfriend Elaine [Morgan Jones] as he tries to retain her affection after the brief fallen encounter with her mother; and his confession to her father [Mark Best].
-The young couple made good sense of the interplay.
+I liked his tête-à-têtes with girlfriend Elaine [Morgan Jones] as he tries to retain her affection after the brief fallen encounter with her mother and his confession to her father [Mark Best].
+Both of the young couple made good sense of the interplay.